-3.10 A member can be re-appointed for an additional period as agreed.
+3.10 A member can be re-appointed for additional period as required.

 3.11 Members may resign from the AEC at any time by advising the Chair in writing with a minimum two month notification period.
 The Chair will advise the Deputy Vice-Chancellor (Research) of the resignation.

 3.12 On the recommendation of the AEC Chair, the Deputy Vice-Chancellor (Research) may request a member of the AEC to resign from the AEC.

 3.13 The Chair and the Animal Welfare Manager will monitor the AEC membership need in accordance to the Code.